-Careers Sites can be a great way of attracting talent and an easy vehicle to tell candidates a little more about your company, values, and mission.
-Here's a short introduction video to help get you started creating your own Careers Site with Recruitee.
+Careers sites can be a great way of attracting talent and an easy vehicle to tell candidates a little more about your company, values, and mission.
+Watch this quick video to help you get started:

-There are four main modules in the “Careers Site editor.”
-Let’s review each of them.
+There are four main modules in the “Careers site editor.”

 1 - Color palette

 Consult your brand identity guidelines to make sure you get the right colors.
 “Brand color” is for buttons and icons.
 You can also separately select other colors for the body text, headings, and subheadings.